skyzyx/resume/resumes/ryanparman-tpm.md

 * Managed a team of four, while working to level-up the team's technical skills and leadership capabilities.
 Conducted regular 1:1s, performance reviews, and career development discussions.
 * Revamped the SRE interview process to prioritize a 70/30 focus on software engineering (Dev) and systems operations (Ops).
 Emphasized leadership qualities, bias for action, and high curiosity.
-* Led the [_Site Reliability Engineering_][SRE] (SRE) team in addressing macro-oriented problems affecting engineering teams, empowering greater self-service.
+* Led the [_Site Reliability Engineering_][SRE] (SRE) team in addressing macro problems affecting engineering, empowering self-service.
-* Established a process for maintaining reusable [Terraform] modules which teams leveraged to compose infrastructure with minimal effort.
+* Established a process for maintaining reusable [Terraform] modules which teams leveraged to compose infrastructure.

 #### Staff Software Engineer (October 2016—October 2018)